awesomephant/notes/_posts/2018-09-27-rca-introduction.md

 summer 29apr - 5 july

 ### Expectations
-the usual
-We've been assigned tutors they'll email us
+The usual.
+We've been assigned tutors based on our interviews, and they'll email us.

 # Vice chancellors lecture
+Got a suit in.

 The perfect place to grow exhibition

-## history
+## History

-STarted at sommerset house (the government school of design in those days) Founded 1837
+Started at sommerset house (the government school of design in those days) Founded 1837
 THis was essentially a trade school which trained teenagers Design in those days was mainly copying examples from the past